ZupIT/beagle-docs/content/en/api/components/layout/gridview.md

 ## What is it?

-O componente GridViewcomponent is responsible for defining a list in grid of items **recyclable** natively.
+The componente GridView component is responsible for defining a grid of items **recyclable** natively.
 These items can be any server-driven components.
-The use of GridView is more suitable for visual content, recommended for situations where there is repetition of components, but with different data.
+The use of GridView is more suitable for visual content, recommended for situations where there is the repetition of components, but with different data.

 See how the structure is represented: